-Pull the renewal data on the families who received financial assistance in your program last year.
-Then pull the renewal data on the families who paid full price.
-In most programs, the aided families renew at a meaningfully higher rate than the full-pay families, often by a margin large enough to be hard to ignore.
+Pull the renewal data on the families who received financial assistance in your program last year, then pull it on the families who paid full price.
+In most programs, the aided families renew at a meaningfully higher rate, often by a margin large enough to be hard to ignore.

 Why Aided Families Retain Better